 -

 In 2023, the Australian Government established the School Student Broadband Initiative (SSBI) to provide up to 30,000 qualifying families and carers with school-aged children free access to the National Broadband Network (nbn®).
-This service is offered to those who do not currently have an active nbn connection at home and will be free until 31 December 2025.
-You need to apply before the end of December 2024.
+This service is offered to those who do not currently have an active nbn connection at home and may experience difficulty financially in accessing the internet.
+It has been extended to 30 June 2028.

 Key points about the SSBI